dankomiocevic/mulifs/README.md

 ```

 Where the MUSIC_SOURCE is the path where the music is stored and
-MOUNTPOINT is the path where MuLi sould be mounted.
+MOUNTPOINT is the path where MuLi should be mounted.

 Project status